 There is also a little less privacy with this type of camper because your kitchen is outside.
 Don’t expect to spend any significant amount of time inside the trailer during the day; that space is reserved mainly for sleeping.

 No bathroom: As stated moments ago, there is no toilet or shower in a teardrop.
 That might make this camper a deal-breaker for some.
 Luckily, portable toilets and camping showers pack down small and can easily be brought along on your road trip.
-If lack of toilet is holding you back, we recommend looking into those options before dropping thousands of dollars on a larger rig.

 Things to look for before purchasing